Subacute thyroiditis is not the most common cause of thyroid related-issues, but it’s still important nonetheless.

 The first is that subacute thyroiditis is usually associated with thyroid pain and Graves’ disease is not.

 The second is that subacute thyroiditis is NOT associated with positive antibodies in the serum while Graves’ disease usually is (9).

 These points must be checked and evaluated early on in the progression of your symptoms because these two conditions are treated differently.

-Graves' disease is a condition which is progressive (meaning it gets worse over time) whereas subacute thyroiditis will almost always naturally improve without any therapies.
+Graves’ disease is a condition that is progressive (meaning it gets worse over time) whereas subacute thyroiditis will almost always naturally improve without any therapies.